ngs-docs/2017-cloud-workflows-misc/install-and-run-with-cwltool.md

 * pull down the docker container for that task;
 * download the BAM data file to the local computer;
 * execute the specified task;
-* place the results in the specified location.
+* place the results in the current directory.

-The results should be a zipfile - you can try `unzip -v /tmp/bamstats_report.zip` to see its contents.
+The results should be a zipfile - you can try `unzip -v bamstats_report.zip` to see its contents.

 Voila!